magnet-tn/dwa15-fall2016-notes/03_Laravel/24_Models.md

 FYI: The fetch method always returns something called a Collection object, which is covered in more detail later.

-With more information about query structure behind us, lets move on Updating and Deleting.
+With more information about query structure behind us, let's move on to Updating and Deleting.